alexch/codelikethis/public/lessons/server_side_javascript/cookies.md

   * the server specifies which other domains/hosts/sites to share this cookie with
   * but the client can restrict it further
 * user can erase them at any time

+# Cookie Sessions

+* cookie data on the client is
+      1. not very secure
+      2. limited in size and format
+      3. unstable (it might be deleted, or edited, at any moment)

+* so a cookie is often used not to store data directly, but as a *key* to a larger, long-term server-side database or

+    * this is called a "session cookie" (yet another meaning of the term "session")

+* often that key identifies a *currently logged-in user* with a lot of related long-lived database records

+    * this is how web sites implement "Remember Me" login checkboxes

 # Cookie Headers